-Usually, ignorance is not a nice character trait.
-But if we have to deal with nasty people, then we do not have to make it so easy for them.
-Why should we let ourselves be forced on something we do not want?
-Why should we be annoyed just because other people like it?
+Usually, ignorance is not a nice trait.
+But if we’re dealing with nasty people, we don’t have to make it that easy for them.
+Why should we let ourselves be forced to do something we don’t want?
+Why should we get angry just because other people like it?

-Further ideas to stay in a good mood instead of getting angry about other people
+23+ ideas to stay in a good mental attitude instead of getting angry with other people.

 In a spontaneous action, I have gathered here a few ideas on how to deal with anger: